 - When moving out in San Antonio, Paul had two pack-yourself moving containers delivered one day.
 When those were full, PODS picked them up and delivered the other two containers.

 - Three of the containers were shipped to Florida.

 - In Florida, they had one container with the “fun stuff” delivered right away, and the other two that were filled with furniture were kept in PODS storage.

 - After they bought their home in Tarpon Springs, they had one container delivered at a time.
 When they emptied the first one, they had PODS deliver the second container and take the empty one away.
 Then PODS picked up the second empty container after they were done unloading.

-- The fourth container, for their son in college, remains at a PODS storage facility in Texas.
+- The fourth container, for their son in college, remained at a PODS Storage Center in Texas.